Triquetra / Trinity Cross

-Sometimes three crosses are shown clustered together, but this arrangement usually represents the three crosses2 on Calvary rather than representing the Trinity.
+Sometimes three crosses are shown clustered together, but this arrangement usually represents the three crosses on Calvary rather than representing the Trinity.

 The Christian concept of the Trinity is not so clear in the Old Testament - it is a belief that was adopted in AD 325 when the Council of Nicea established the doctrine.

 The belief of one God in three persons is quite unique to Christianity.
-Yes, pagan and other religions may have a deity comprised of three gods or goddesses (see also Pagan items adopted by Christianity), but the Trinity is not a copy of other religious thought.
+Yes, Pagan and other religions may have a deity consisting of three gods or goddesses (see also Pagan items adopted by Christianity), but the Trinity is not a copy of other religious thought.
 It is an understanding founded on careful consideration of the Old and New Testaments of the Bible, that shows there is one God in three persons.
-(Confused?3)
+(Confused? )

 Shapes, such as the triquetra or triangle, are more useful for depicting the Trinity than images often found in early Christian art (see example on the right), where God the Father is shown as a man with a beard, holding an Agnus Dei (symbol of Christ) on a cross, and the Holy Spirit as a Dove, all three being distinct and separate.